None Dare Call It Conspiracy!

 Oliver Stone Discusses His Film JFK and Introduces the Real "Man X"

-with a coup d'etat that killed an American president.
-The reason it is so important to tar that ultimate kook mark, a 'conspiracy
+involved with a coup d'etat that killed an American president.
+The reason it is so important to tar that ultimate kook mark,

-Ruby, she learned that he was friends with the slain policeman, J.D.
+Jack Ruby, she learned that he was friends with the slain policeman, J.D.
 Tippit.
-Wonder why Dan Rather didn't report this little
+Wonder why Dan Rather didn't report this

 the details that were going to break the whole JFK assassination mystery wide open, Dorothy was found dead.

-best of citizens, surely we need not drag up the past!
-There are so many more policies to sell and wars to fight that we don't
+citizens, surely we need not drag up the past!
+There are so many more policies to sell and wars to fight that we don't want

-want to be distracted by all those 'kooks'.
-That Garrison Group were all a bunch of nuts, and that Dezinformatsiya
+to be distracted by all those 'kooks'.
+That Garrison Group were all a bunch of nuts, and that Dezinformatsiya about

 came from a Communist-owned Italian publication.
 Mr Hollard says it is so!
 And recent declassified CIA records document that